contensis/contensis.github.io/docs-src/content-types/field-editors/editor-markdown.md

 # Markdown field editor
-The markdown editor provides the user the ability to write blocks of content using the markdown syntax.
+The markdown editor provides the user with the ability to write blocks of content using the markdown syntax.

 We use the SimpleMDE markdown editor as it provides a rich toolset including fullscreen mode.